 The experiment submission holds metadata that describe the methods used to sequence the sample.

 If you are not yet familiar with the metadata model, please see here for some more information.

-As a raw read submission references ENA sample and study objects, you must submit these before your submit your read data.
-See below for information on how to register a study within ENA to describe your overall research project and samples with information on the biological data that was sequenced:
+As a raw read submission references ENA sample and study objects, you must submit these before you can submit your read data.
+See below for information on how to register a study within ENA to describe your project and samples with information on the biological material which was sequenced:

 Once the raw reads are registered, Webin will report two unique accession numbers for each read submission.
 The first starts with ERR and is called the Run accession.
 The other starts with ERX and is called the Experiment accession.

 Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.
 You can always review your read submissions within the interactive submission interface.